uetchy/cadmio/README.md

 ## JSXCAD

 JSXCAD is a new way of "writing" 3DCAD like a code.
-It offers familiar JSX format that is transpiled into [OpenJSCAD](https://github.com/jscad/OpenJSCAD.org).
+It offers familiar JSX syntax that is transpiling into [OpenJSCAD](https://github.com/jscad/OpenJSCAD.org).

 ![Conversion](https://raw.githubusercontent.com/uetchy/jsxcad/master/.github/conversion.png)